xibe/docs/README.md

 **Django admin**

-You can access the Django admin site at
+You can access the Django admin site at:

 <http://localhost:8071/admin>.